fmmribeiro/ucpe/README.md

     You are now ready to work on your new feature!

+# Development workflow
+See the wiki for a video and flowchart of the [development workflow](https://github.com/thinkshout/ucpe/wiki/Development-workflow).

 # How to...

 ## Log into the site as user 1